rumushland/retail-sales-shipping-analysis/README.md

 ## Recommendations

+- Review the factors behind the longer average delivery time for Standard Class.
-- Investigate locations and shipping methods associated with longer shipping times.
+- Investigate Tables and other sub-categories with negative profit ratios.
-- Review high-sales areas with weak profitability.
-- Monitor sales and profit together when evaluating business growth.
+- Monitor sales and profit together when evaluating business performance.
+---

 ## Tools